ricardotavaresit/eti-vue2-chapter10-crud/README.md

 - Class 09: Create task and insert To-do list in Vue JS
 - Class 10: Update task and update To-do list in Vue JS
 - Class 11: Delete task and update To-do list in Vue JS
+- Class 12: Filters for To-do list in Vue JS

 ## Technologies used